minaxnashed/Task-Manager-API/README.md

 dotnet run
 ```

-Oprional
+### 🔧 Optional: Run on a Specific Port
-If you want to run on a specific port run
+If you want to override the default port (from launchSettings.json), you can specify a custom port like this:
 ```
 dotnet run --urls=http://localhost:5010
 ```